Academic Excellence

 Valedictorian/Salutatorian Tiebreaker

-The class of 2026: If there is a tie for valedictorian, a tiebreaker is only enacted if there are four or more students with equivalent GPAs who meet the requirements for valedictorian and salutatorian.
+Beginning with the class of 2026, if there is a tie for valedictorian, a tiebreaker is only enacted if there are four or more students with equivalent GPAs who meet the requirements for valedictorian and salutatorian.
 In such cases, an average of these students’ numerical semester averages from every class their junior and senior years are calculated.
 The student with the highest average will be named the valedictorian, and the remaining students will all be named as salutatorians.
 In the event there is still a tie for valedictorian due to equivalent averages, those students will share the title of valedictorian, and the remaining students will be named salutatorians.
 In the event there is no tiebreaker due to three or fewer students having equivalent GPAs, no salutatorian will be named.
 There is no tiebreaker for salutatorian in any case.

 Learning Center